-Direct-to-Consumer eCommerce ("DTC").
-Established in 2008, PFSweb's End2End eCommerce® solution for the DTC online channel features Demandware Commerce Cloud.
-As a Demandware Strategic Solution and End-to-End Partner, we are one of the premier Demandware development organizations.
-We have become one of the largest international Demandware development teams in the world and maintain a talented team of Demandware certified developers who create world-class user experiences for some of the world's leading brands.
-We have fully integrated Demandware with the rest of our world-class technology platform, including other best-of-breed technology partners, to create a PFSweb reference application that provides our clients with a very high-function DTC online store out-of-the-box.
-We are able to use the PFSweb reference application as a starting point to quickly create a completely customized online store for our DTC clients.
+Direct-to-Consumer eCommerce.
+Established in 2008, PFSweb's End2End eCommerce[®] solution for the DTC online channel initially featured Salesforce Commerce Cloud (formerly Demandware Commerce Cloud) as the exclusive eCommerce platform.
+As a result of our partnership with Salesforce Commerce Cloud, we have deployed one of the largest international Salesforce Commerce Cloud development teams in the world and maintain a talented team of certified developers who create world-class user experiences for some of the world's leading brands.
+Since 2014, we have expanded the number of platforms supported within PFSweb's End2End eCommerce[®] solution to include SAP Hybris, Oracle Commerce, IBM Watson Commerce and Magento.
+We have integrated these platforms with the rest of our world-class technology platform, including other best-of-breed technology partners, to create PFSweb reference applications and platform frameworks that provide our clients with very high-function, platform-specific DTC online store out-of-the-box.
+We are able to use the PFSweb reference applications and platform frameworks as a starting point to quickly create a completely customized online store for our DTC clients.

 Designed specifically for DTC brands, our comprehensive offering redefines end-to-end eCommerce by enabling retailers and branded consumer goods manufacturers with the ability to employ a total outsourcing solution customized to their particular eCommerce strategy, without the loss of site or brand control associated with earlier end-to-end outsourcing solutions.